Particular/docs.particular.net/samples/endpoint-configuration/sample.md

 ## Code walk-through

-This samples walks through the most common choices you will need to make when creating your first endpoint.
+This samples walks through the most common choices you will need to make when creating a first endpoint.
 It will also show the configuration APIs needed to implement those choices.

 ## Hosting